Physics

 Tracks Available

-- Electrical Engineering Track: This BS degree with a concentration in electrical engineering combines the study of physics with 32 credit hours of courses in electrical engineering, plus courses in solid state physics and engineering statics, thus further broadening the students’ analytical skills.
-In addition, adding electrical engineering courses will increase the marketability of the physics student.
+- Electrical Engineering Track: This concentration in electrical engineering combines the study of physics with electrical engineering by further broadening knowledge and skills.
+In addition, a degree with an electrical engineering concentration will increase the marketability of the physics student.

-- Mechanical Engineering Track: This BS degree with a concentration in mechanical engineering combines the study of physics with 30 credit hours of courses in mechanical engineering.
+- Mechanical Engineering Track: This concentration in mechanical engineering combines the study of physics with mechanical engineering.
 This curriculum design helps to further broaden the students’ analytical skills.
-In addition, adding skills developed in mechanical engineering courses will increase the marketability of the physics student.
+In addition, a degree with a mechanical engineering concentration will increase the marketability of the physics student.

 Related Minors or Certificates Available